-The summary and route of “The Narrow Road to the Deep North”
+The summary of “The Narrow Road to the Deep North”

 “The Narrow Road to the Deep North” (奥の細道, Oku-no hosomichi) is a travel writing with haiku poems by Matsuo Basho (1644-1694).

 He departed with the disciple Kawai Sora March 27 in 1689, traveled around Tōhoku region, and reached Ōgaki August 21.
 The journery finished when he visited Ise Shrine.
 It took more than 150 days and the walking distance was 2400km (about 1490mile).

 This travel writing gets a high-reputation as the finest and perfect among Basho’s travels, and it is considered as one of the best traveling works in the history of Japanese literature.
 The sentences are so refined and full of “Sabi“.
 The sentences and haiku poems interact with each other to form a poetic world.
 In addition, he saw the facts of the journey as a material of literature.
 In order to aim for completion as a literary work, he developed an idea without sicking to whether it was fact or not.